kausaltech/mocaf/GraphQlPoll.md

 tripId: ID! //Trip Id.
 tripLength: Float //Lengt of the trip.

 ### Update given information to trip.
+pollEditTrip

+#### Conditions
 Trip times needs to be unique.
 Its not possible to approve unpurpose or empty trip.
-pollEditTrip

 #### Arguments
 approved: Boolean //Approved (True/False).